Nanoparty/CityScaper/README.md

 # CityScaper
 An experimental project for using Wave Function Collapse to procedurally generate city maps.
+Made in Unity.

 Download the application from my itch.io page: https://dispixel.itch.io/cityscaper